 How do I know which licensed oil tank companies I should call for quotes?

 If you have any questions please call or email me.
-As mentioned, I have assisted in many oil tank removals in Vancouver and the North Shore.
+As mentioned, I have assisted in many oil tank removals.
 This is part of my job when assisting home owners who are preparing their property for sale.

 Written by Don Urquhart – Vancouver Realtor Since 1987